 - 1. Borrowing Money.
-The Fund may not borrow money except to the extent consistent with the 1940 Act and the rules and regulations thereunder, or as may otherwise be permitted by the SEC or its staff pursuant to order or interpretation, or as may be permitted by other regulatory authorities with appropriate jurisdiction. - 2.
+The Fund will not borrow money, except: (a) from a bank, provided that immediately after such borrowing there is an asset coverage of 300% for all borrowings of the Fund or (b) from a bank or other persons for temporary purposes only, provided that such temporary borrowings are in an amount not exceeding 5% of the Fund's total assets at the time when the borrowing is made.
+This limitation does not preclude the Fund from entering into reverse repurchase transactions, provided that the Fund has asset coverage of 300% for all borrowings and reverse repurchase commitments of the Fund. - 2.
 Senior Securities.
-The Fund may not issue senior securities.
-This limitation is not applicable to activities that may be deemed to involve the issuance or sale of a senior security by a Fund, provided that the Fund's engagement in such activities is consistent with or permitted by the 1940 Act and the rules and regulations promulgated thereunder or interpretations of the SEC or its staff. - 3.
+The Fund will not issue senior securities.
+This limitation is not applicable to activities that may be deemed to involve the issuance or sale of a senior security by the Fund, provided that the Fund's engagement in such activities is consistent with or permitted by the 1940 Act, the rules and regulations promulgated thereunder or interpretations of the SEC or its staff. - 3.
 Underwriting.
-The Fund will not act as underwriter of securities issued by other persons, except to the extent that a Fund may be deemed an underwriter under the Securities Act of 1933 by virtue of disposing of portfolio securities or when selling its own shares. - 4.
+The Fund will not act as underwriter of securities issued by other persons.
+This limitation is not applicable to the extent that, in connection with the disposition of portfolio securities (including restricted securities), the Fund may be deemed an underwriter under certain federal securities laws. - 4.
 Real Estate.
 The Fund will not purchase or sell real estate.
-This limitation is not applicable to investments in marketable securities that are secured by or represent interests in real estate, including real estate investment trusts.
+This limitation is not applicable to investments in marketable securities that are secured by or represent interests in real estate.
 This limitation does not preclude the Fund from investing in mortgage-related securities or investing in companies engaged in the real estate business or that have a significant portion of their assets in real estate (including real estate investment trusts). - 5.
 Commodities.
-The Fund will not purchaser or sell commodities except to the extent consistent with the 1940 Act and the rules and regulations thereunder, or as may otherwise be permitted by the SEC or its staff pursuant to order or interpretation, or as may be permitted by other regulatory authorities with appropriate jurisdiction. - 6.
+The Fund will not purchase or sell commodities unless acquired as a result of ownership of securities or other investments.
+This limitation does not preclude the Fund from purchasing or selling options or futures contracts, from investing in securities or other instruments backed by commodities or from investing in companies, which are engaged in a commodities business or have a significant portion of their assets in commodities. - 6.
 Loans.
-The fund will not make loans except to the extent consistent with the 1940 Act and the rules and regulations thereunder, or as may otherwise be permitted by the SEC or its staff pursuant to order or interpretation, or as may be permitted by other regulatory authorities with appropriate jurisdiction. - 7.
+The Fund will not make loans to other persons, except: (a) by loaning portfolio securities (limited at any given time to no more than one-third of the Fund's total assets); (b) by engaging in repurchase agreements; or (c) by purchasing non-publicly offered debt securities.
+For purposes of this limitation, the term "loans" shall not include the purchase of a portion of an issue of publicly distributed bonds, debentures, or other securities. - 7.
 Concentration.
-The Fund will not invest more than 25% of the value of its net assets in the securities of companies engaged in any particular industry or group of industries, except as permitted by the SEC.
+The Fund will invest no more than 25% of its total assets in a particular industry.
 This limitation is not applicable to investments in obligations issued or guaranteed by the U.S. government, its agencies and instrumentalities, or repurchase agreements with respect thereto.